huggingface/huggingface_hub/docs/source/en/guides/webhooks.md

 # Webhooks

-## Webhooks Server

 Webhooks are a foundation for MLOps-related features.
 They allow you to listen for new changes on specific repos or to all repos belonging to particular users/organizations you're interested in following.
 This guide will explain how to leverage `huggingface_hub` to create a server listening to webhooks and deploy it to a Space.
+As well as managing them with the `huggingface_hub` API.
 It assumes you are familiar with the concept of webhooks on the Huggingface Hub.
 To learn more about webhooks themselves, you can read this [guide](https://huggingface.co/docs/hub/webhooks) first.

+## Webhooks Server

-The base class that we will use in this guide is [`WebhooksServer`].
+The base class that we will use in this guides section is [`WebhooksServer`].
 It is a class for easily configuring a server that can receive webhooks from the Huggingface Hub.
 The server is based on a [Gradio](https://gradio.app/) app.
 It has a UI to display instructions for you or your users and an API to listen to webhooks.